ebardelli/website/content/posts/2025-01-10-geospatial-analysis-in-duckdb.md

 draft: false
 ---

-DuckDB provides a comprehensive set of tools to conduct spatial data analysis.
-These tools are part of the `spatial` extension, an experimental add-on that supports geospatial data processing in DuckDB.
+DuckDB has solid support for spatial data analysis through the `spatial` extension, an experimental add-on for geospatial data processing.

-In this post, I cover how to conduct a simple geospatial analysis that combines the US 2020 Census population data with California's school district enrollment to identify school districts that over- or under-enrolled based on the population base residing within their attendance boundaries.
+In this post, I walk through a geospatial analysis that combines US 2020 Census population data with California's school district enrollment to identify districts that are over- or under-enrolled relative to the population living within their attendance boundaries.

 ## Setting Up the Data

 ### TIGER/Line Shapefiles

-The US Census Bureau maintains large geospatial databases of the US to support their decennial census.
-TIGER/Line shapefiles collect the census' land features, such as roads, rivers, and lakes, as well as areas such as counties, census tracts, and census blocks.
+The US Census Bureau maintains large geospatial databases to support their decennial census.
+TIGER/Line shapefiles collect land features like roads, rivers, and lakes, as well as administrative areas such as counties, census tracts, and census blocks.
 The [2024 TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) were released on September 25, 2024.

-We will use the 2020 Census blocks in this analysis.
+We'll use the 2020 Census blocks in this analysis.

 These are available for download from the Census download site: